 Jumping jacks help elevate your heart rate quickly.3 Why is this so important?
 Your body’s heart rate can be an effective indicator of whether you are exercising correctly for your body, pushing it too far or not pushing hard enough.
 In general, exercise that causes your heart rate to increase is good for your heart.4

 The average resting heart rate when you are not exercising or moving about is usually 60–100 beats per minute for most adults and kids over 10, while athletes have a resting heart rate of 40–60 beats per minute.
-Your maximum heart rate is calculated at 220 minus your age.
+Your

 A good workout should put you in the 50–85% of your maximum heart rate.
 When you are a beginner or restarting exercise after a long gap, aim at the lower end (around 50% of your maximum) and as your stamina and fitness improves, work your way to the 85% mark.5 You can use jumping jacks to move your heart rate into the optimal zone.